wq/django-data-wizard/README.md

 ]
 ```

+> Note: If you are upgrading from 1.0, you will need to update your URLs to add the `datawizard/` prefix as shown above.

 Finally, register one or more target models with the wizard.
 Like the Django admin and `admin.py`, Data Wizard will look for a `wizard.py` file in your app directory:

 ```python